“The aim of marketing is to know and understand the customer so well, the product or service sells itself.” – Peter Drucker

 What is a typical name for someone in your target group?
 What does the person look like?

 Every buyer persona needs a name and a face.
 People within your organization will relate much easier with the character this way.
-It makes your persona more authentic and much easier to talk about.
+It makes your persona more authentic and much easier to visualize their needs and desires.

-Let’s pretend one of your major target groups is a group of young male creative producers.
+Let’s pretend one of your main markets consists of young male creative producers.
 A common name could be David Lubars.

 Who is your character?

-Besides a name you need to add some background information about your buyer persona.
+Besides a name, you need to add some background information about your buyer persona.
 This will make your character more vivid.
 Think about the typical age, gender, job, education, location, and family situation of your buyer persona.
-Try to find archetype information that shapes your fictional character.
+Try to find archetypal information that shapes your fictional character.